 status subcommand and look for

-The Teamcity check does not include any metric at this time.
+The Teamcity check does not include any metrics at this time.

 All Teamcity events are forwared to your Datadog application.

-The Teamcity check does not include any service check at this time.
+The Teamcity check does not include any service checks at this time.

 Need help?
 Contact Datadog Support.